Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 robot 36:
 - By J3anC4rlo.

+robot 37:
+- By Aleiz21.
+- I told u it was gonna be better once it was done.

 robot 38:
 - By bugpesto.
 - Reworked the original icon to look more similar to the design of a Mechakoopa from Mario Bros.